incognite-lab/myGym/README.md

 `python train_parallel.py`

-The default config will train 4 parallel simulation with different RL in the same conditions.
+The default config will train 4 parallel simulation with different RL algorhitms in the same conditions.
 After several training steps you can see the difference in performace among algorhitms.
 For better performance the backround visualization is turned off:

 ![alt text](myGym/images/workspaces/4kuka_trained.gif "training")